SEND & Pupil Wellbeing

 Introduction:

-The department is led by Mrs. Chloe Carter-Miles (SENDCo) who is ably supported by Ms. Amelia Dipple (SEND Manager) and Mrs. Claire Davies (Learning Mentor, Behaviour and SEMH).
+The department is led by Miss Chloe Carter-Miles (SENDCo) who is ably supported by Ms. Amelia Dipple (SEND Manager) and Miss Amy Burgess (Study Manager).
 The department comprises of a team of specialist staff who support students across the school.

 The SEND department is located right in the heart of the school and provides students with easy access to a sensory room, Learning Mentors and The Study.
-The Study is permanently staffed by Miss.
-Amy Burgess and offers a quiet, nurturing environment in which to learn and access pastoral support.
+The Study is permanently staffed by Miss Burgess and offers a quiet, nurturing environment in which to learn and access pastoral support.

-Here at St Osmund’s, we believe that all teachers are teachers of SEND and pride ourselves in being fully inclusive.
-All our students attend mainstream lessons with their peers to ensure that they gain the high quality curriculum and specialist subject knowledge from their teachers.
-In line with the DfE Code of Practice, we invest heavily in our Quality First Teaching, our pedagogy and our CPD for all staff around SEND and how best we can meet the needs of all of our students within the classroom.
+Here at St Osmund’s, we believe that all teachers are teachers of SEND and we pride ourselves on being fully inclusive.
+All our students attend mainstream lessons with their peers to ensure that they have access to our knowledge rich curriculum and our subject specialists.
+We invest heavily in CPD for all staff around SEND and how best we can meet the needs of all of our students within the classroom.
+Our SEND curriculum runs alongside and intertwines with our curriculum to ensure that all students have full access though quality first teaching and inclusive pedagogy.
 Students requiring additional support have access to a range of interventions, provisions and mentoring provided between 8am through to 4.30pm.

 Interventions include but are not limited to: